 Children contribute to each liturgy in a variety of ways; by preparing the setting, composing prayers, selecting and performing music, making visual resources, serving and reading.
-There is a Ministry Group who have responsibility for both leading and making preparations for Assemblies and Masses.
+There are Junior Chaplains in all classes from Y2 who have responsibility for both leading and making preparations for Liturgies and Masses.